zaklaus/c2p-xml/README.md

 See Issues tab for information.

 ## Why do you update this after a long time?
 I wanted to update this small parser to fit my coding style and support cross-platform builds.
-The fate of this parser would be either incorporating into DZMLang(see profile) or rewriting from scratch in C.
+The fate of this parser would be either incorporating into DZMLang(see profile) or rewriting from scratch.

 ## License
 License can be found at file 'LICENSE' in repo's root.